thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 infrastructure so that the FW can respond to the *new component* request sent by the driver and instantiate it.

+Let's call the new component "the amplifier".
 The amplifier will be based on a processing component class (aka effect).

 Adding Basic Component Code
 ***************************